6 Best Water Flossers of 2024 Tested by Dental Professionals

 Waterpik Sonic Fusion 2.0

-Whoa, whoa, whoa …stop the presses!
-You can brush AND floss your teeth at the same time?
-Well, with the Waterpik Sonic-Fusion 2.0 Professional Flossing Toothbrush, you can!
-Picture your Waterpik countertop models.
-Now, picture an electric toothbrush built into the nozzle.
-The toothbrush and flosser device literally delivers a steady stream of pressurized water to floss your teeth while you’re brushing them.
-Or you can just do one or the other at a time if you want to!
+Whoa, whoa, whoa … stop the presses!
+You can brush and floss your teeth at the same time?
+With the Waterpik Sonic-Fusion 2.0 Professional Flossing Toothbrush, you can!
+Picture your traditional Waterpik countertop model combined with an electric toothbrush built into the nozzle.
+This device delivers a steady stream of pressurized water to floss your teeth while brushing, or you can choose to use just one feature at a time.

 On the go?
 Your electric toothbrush is portable and comes with a traveling case to take it with you.
 Of course, unless it’s hooked up to the countertop water reservoir, it won’t be able to floss your teeth in those situations.